About this listing

 Please respect no drugs, and no smoking inside during your stay.

 I'm in the process of creating a blogsite with ideas for visitors.
 Adelaide has many attractions, listed in Lonely Planet's Top 10 to visit in 2014.
 But there are many attractions less well known.
-You might like to check out the blogsite for ideas (need to update it!): (website hidden)
+You might like to check out the blogsite for ideas (need to update it!): (URL HIDDEN)

 The New York Times has listed Adelaide as one of the Top 52 places to visit in 2015.
 The only Australian capital city on their list.
 Here's just the first paragraph of why Adelaide is recognised as a top international destination.